Want to know five simple ways to improve your health now? Join our newsletter:

 When male patients experience severe urinary leakage, usually wearing several ‘pads’ a day to help manage the leakage, it may be time to discuss an artificial urinary sphincter.
 Most patients with this type of leakage may have a history of prostate cancer surgery which can potentially weaken the natural sphincter of the body, causing the loss of normal urinary storage.

 American Medical Systems is the sole manufacturer and developer of the Artificial Urinary Sphincter (AMS 800)

-Dr. Shaw is proud to have extensive training with some of the most prominent urologists in the country with implants beginning in 2000 while in residency.
+Dr. Shaw and Dr. Tsai are proud to have extensive training with some of the most prominent urologists in the country with implants beginning in 2000 while in residency.

 The AMS 800 artificial urinary sphincter mimics a healthy sphincter in that it keeps the urethra closed until you want to urinate.
 It does this by automatically moving fluid such as saline (salt and water) through three main components: a cuff, a pump and a balloon.
 These components are connected by flexible, kink-resistant tubing.

 When you need to urinate, you release the pressure on the urethra so that urine can flow.
 You do this by simply squeezing and releasing the pump.
 This action pulls the fluid out of the cuff and sends it to the balloon.
 Because the empty cuff is no longer pressing the urethra closed, the urine can flow out of the bladder.

 Minutes after the bladder is empty, the fluid automatically returns from the balloon to the cuff.
 Once the cuff is refilled, the urethra is squeezed closed again.